Noe Valley, San Francisco: History

-Attractions and characteristics
+Gentrification

 Like many other San Francisco neighborhoods, Noe Valley started out as a working-class neighborhood for employees and their families in the area's once-thriving blue-collar economy.
 Since 1980 it has undergone successive waves of gentrification and is now considered an upper-middle class/wealthy neighborhood.
 It is home to many urban professionals, particularly young couples with children.
-It is colloquially known as Stroller Valley, for the many strollers in the neighborhood.
+It is colloquially known as Stroller Valley for its many strollers.
 The median sale price for homes in Noe Valley as of December 2019 was $1.83 million.
-One of the attractions of Noe Valley is that the adjacent Twin Peaks partly blocks the coastal fog and cool winds from the Pacific, making the microclimate usually sunnier and warmer than surrounding neighborhoods.

-Traffic flow is limited – one main north access through Castro Street to Eureka Valley, one main west access up Clipper Street toward the former Twin Peaks toll plaza and west of the city, several east accesses to the Mission District through 24th Street, Cesar Chavez, and other numbered streets, and the main north–south Church Street access used by the J Church Muni Light Rail.

-Public transit includes the J Church, which runs down Church Street until 30th Street.
-The 24 Muni Bus also runs through Noe Valley.
-Its route comes from the north on Castro Street and switches to Noe Street at 26th Street.
-It then exits the neighborhood via 30th Street.
-Additionally, the 48 Muni Bus runs down 24th street, connecting the neighborhood to the nearby Mission District.

-The neighborhood is primarily residential, although there are two bustling commercial strips, the first along 24th Street, between Church Street and Diamond Street, and the second, less dense corridor along Church Street, between 24th Street and 30th Street.

 Notable residents

-Ruth Asawa was a resident of Noe Valley from 1962 until her death in August 2013.
-Carlos Santana graduated from James Lick Middle School on Noe Street in the early 1960s, as did Benjamin Bratt in the following decade.
-Famous residents include Evan Williams, Mark Zuckerberg, and Terry Karl.
+Artist Ruth Asawa was a resident of Noe Valley from 1962 until her death in August 2013.
+Musician Carlos Santana graduated from James Lick Middle School on Noe Street in the early 1960s, as did actor Benjamin Bratt in the 1970s.
+Other residents include billionaire Evan Williams, political scientist Terry Karl, and Y Combinator CEO Garry Tan.